Differential geometric global smoothings of simple normal crossing complex surfaces with trivial canonical bundle: Introduction

-It is well-known that Friedman's smoothability result was generalized in higher complex dimensions $n\geqslant 3$ by Kawamata and Namikawa \cite{KN94}, where they required that $H^{n-1}(X,\mathcal{O}_X)=0$, $H^{n-2}(X_i,\mathcal{O}_{X_i})=0$ for all $i$, and all irreducible components are K\"{a}hlerian.
-Note that the first requirement comes from the use of the $T^1$-lifting property.
-Their smoothability result is particularly effective in constructing many examples of Calabi-Yau manifolds.
+From the modern viewpoint of logarithmic geometry which is a central tool for smoothings, Kawamata and Namikawa generalized Friedman's smoothability result in higher complex dimensions $n\geqslant 3$ \cite{KN94}.
+In the paper, they required that $H^{n-1}(X,\mathcal{O}_X)=0$, $H^{n-2}(X_i,\mathcal{O}_{X_i})=0$ for all $i$, and all irreducible components $X_i$ are K\"{a}hlerian for proving the existence of smoothings of a compact K\"ahler normal crossing variety $X$.
+Note that the first requirement $H^{n-1}(X,\mathcal O_X)=0$ comes from the use of the $T^1$-lifting property.
+Kawamata-Namikawa's smoothability result is particularly effective in constructing many examples of Calabi-Yau manifolds.
 Indeed, they obtained new examples of Calabi-Yau threefolds by smoothing $d$-semistable SNC Calabi-Yau threefolds $X=X_1\cup X_2$ with a double intersection $D=X_1\cap X_2$.
 Also, N.-H. Lee \cite{Lee19} used \cite{KN94} to obtain further new examples of Calabi-Yau threefolds by smoothing $d$-semistable SNC Calabi-Yau threefolds of Type III (i.e., with triple intersections).
 Meanwhile, Hashimoto and Sano \cite{HS19} noticed that in \cite{KN94} it is not necessary for $X$ as a whole to be K\"{a}hlerian although its irreducible components have to be (see \cite{HS19}, Remark $2.7$), and constructed an infinite number of examples of non-K\"{a}hler threefolds with trivial canonical bundle by smoothing $d$-semistable SNC non-K\"{a}hler threefolds with trivial canonical bundle including a double intersection.

-See also \cite{FFR19} for another smoothing theory under mild assumptions on $X$.
+A major breakthrough in algebraic extensions of Friedman's smoothability result has been achieved by Felten, Filip and Ruddat in \cite{FFR19}.
+Conceptually, $\mathcal{T}^1_X={\mathrm{Ext}}_{\mathcal{O}_X}^1(\Omega_X^1, \mathcal{O}_X)$ measures the failure of the normal sequence and the notion of $d$-semistability defined in $\eqref{definition:d-s.s}$ is then given by $\mathcal{T}_X^1\cong \mathcal O_D$.
+It was proved in \cite{FFR19}, Theorem $1.1$ that an SNC variety with trivial canonical bundle is smoothable if $\mathcal{T}_X^1$ is generated by global sections and the singular locus of $X$ is projective.
+Moreover, their smoothability theorem holds even when not all of the irreducible components $X_i$ of an SNC variety $X$ are K\"ahlerian, or when not all of the cohomology groups of $X$ and $X_i$ vanish.
+We also mention that Chan, Leung, and Ma proved that the existence of smoothings of $d$-semistable log smooth Calabi-Yau varieties \cite{CLM19}.
+Keeping these modern logarithmic viewpoints in mind \cite{RS20}, one can interpret Theorem $\ref{thm:smoothing}$ as a differential geometric counterpart of algebraic extensions of Friedman's smoothability result (e.g., Theorem $1.1$ in \cite{FFR19}).